When was the last time you checked the security of your website?

 Hackers don’t discriminate.

-A recent example that I think shows this off very well is the website of Australian politician, Rob Oakeshott.
+An example that I think shows this off very well is the website of Australian politician, Rob Oakeshott.
 This goes to show that getting hacked can happen to anybody, at really inopportune times.

 The website was fixed as of a couple days ago, but it stayed that way for two weeks, for anyone googling his name to see.